TimSeah/til-25-data-chefs-surprise/README.md

     ```bash
     docker run surprise-challenge-solution [any_arguments_needed]
     ```
-    *(Explain what the Docker container does and how to interact with it or see its output.)*
 *   **(If running with Python scripts directly):**
     ```bash
     python main_script.py [any_arguments_needed]
     ```
-    *(Explain the main script and any necessary arguments.)*
 *   **(If using Shell scripts):**
     ```bash
     ./run_solution.sh